 I love how God interacts with people!
 “Come now, let’s settle this,” is a very gracious and inviting manner to address a serious issue: human selfishness.
-A selfish life will do a number of things:
+A selfish life does a number of things:

 - We get dirty.
 Crimson red is a strong color.
 You would have to use a lot of bleach to turn a crimson red shirt into a white one.
 We all know that it’s always easier to stain a shirt than to get the stain out.

 - We break up.
-Divorce is a nasty word; it represents brokenness.
+Divorce represents brokenness.
 What formerly belonged together is now broken apart, and this is what happened between God and mankind.
-It’s a tragedy.

 - We lose our roots.
 Besides having an actual roof over our heads, the term “home” represents so much more.
 Home is where our heart is.
 Home is where our roots are.
 Homelessness is devastating.